-- Under the Every Student Succeeds Act (ESSA) districts are required to submit the methodology used to ensure that Title I, Part A funds are supplemental. - Districts must describe in the methodology how the distribution of state and local funds to each school is neutrally determined. - the LEA does not reduce state and local funds based on the Title I, Part A allocations the schools will receive - LEAs excluded from SNS Methodology Test: - Single-school LEAs - LEAs with only one school per grade span
+- Under the Every Student Succeeds Act (ESSA) districts are required to submit the methodology used to ensure that Title I, Part A funds are supplemental. - LEAs must describe in the methodology how the distribution of state and local funds to each school is neutrally determined. - The LEA may not reduce state and local funds based on the Title I, Part A allocations the schools will receive. - LEAs excluded from SNS Methodology Test: - Only Title I schools; or - A grade span that contains only: - A single school, non-Title I schools, or Title I schools